Long-Time Asymptotics for the Toda Shock Problem: Non-Overlapping Spectra: Introduction

 To describe our results in more detail we recall that the Toda shock problem consists of studying the long-time asymptotics of solutions of the doubly infinite Toda lattice

 with so called steplike shock initial profile

 where the background Jacobi operators with constant coefficients

-have spectra $\si(H_j)$ with the following mutual location: $\inf\si(H_1)<\inf\si(H_2)$.
+have spectra with the following mutual location: $\inf\si(H_1)<\inf\si(H)$.
 These spectra can either overlap or not, and it produces essentially different types of asymptotical behavior of the solution.

-For the steplike case in the general situation $\si(H_1)\neq \si(H_2)$ there are two principal cases, distinguished by the conditions $\inf \si(H_1)<\inf \si(H_2)$ (the Toda shock problem) and $\inf \si(H_1)>\inf \si(H_2)$ (the Toda rarefaction problem).
+For the steplike case in the general situation $\si(H_1)\neq \si(H)$ there are two principal cases distinguished by the conditions $\inf \si(H_1)<\inf \si(H)$ (the Toda shock problem) and $\inf \si(H_1)>\inf \si(H)$ (the Toda rarefaction problem).
 As mentioned before, the Toda shock problem was studied partly in \cite{vdo} for non-overlapping background spectra of equal length, and the Toda rarefaction problem in \cite{dkkz} using the Riemann--Hilbert problem approach for finite $n$ only, as $t\to \infty$, under the restriction that the spectra are again equal in length, non-overlapping, and that the discrete spectrum is symmetric with respect to $0$.
+An overview on the asymptotic solution in the general situation can be found in \cite{m16}.

-In this study we analyze the asymptotical behavior of the solution of the Toda shock problem in the space-time half-plane $(n,t)\in\Z\times \R_+$ (without loss of generality as the results for $\Z\times \R_-$ follow by a simple reflection) in the case of arbitrary non-overlapping background spectra $\sup\si(H_1)<\inf\si(H_2)$ and under the assumption that the discrete spectrum is absent.
+In this study we analyze the asymptotical behavior of the solution of the Toda shock problem in the space-time half-plane $(n,t)\in\Z\times \R_+$ in the case of arbitrary non-overlapping background spectra $\sup\si(H_1)<\inf\si(H)$.
+For $t<0$, the lattice behaves as a solution of the so called Toda rarefaction problem and will be considered in a forthcoming paper.
 We consider the value $\xi:=\frac{n}{t}$ as a {\it slow variable} and propose the precise form of the solution in a vicinity of the rays $\xi=const$ as usual.
 We only compute the leading terms of the long-time asymptotics of the solutions, but in all principal regions of the space-time half-plane, excluding small transition regions.
-Moreover, we assume that no solitons are present to simplify our exposition.
+To simplify our exposition, we assume that no eigenvalues are present in the domain $\R \setminus [\inf \sigma(H_1), \sup \sigma(H)]$.
 They can easily be added using the techniques developed in \cite{KTc}.
+We suppose that there is one eigenvalue in the gap $(\sup \sigma(H_1), \inf \sigma(H))$ to compare our result with the results of \cite{vdo}.
 We will also not provide detailed error estimates or study the case of overlapping spectra but defer these to forthcoming papers.

+In Fig.~\ref{fig1} the numerically computed solution corresponding to the initial condition $a_1=1/2$, $b_1=-4$, $a=1/2$, and $b=0$ is shown.
+The left picture depicts the function $n \mapsto a(n,t)$ at a frozen time $t=90$.
+In areas where the function seems to be continuous this is due to the fact that we have plotted a large number of particles (around $800$) and also due to the $2$-periodicity in space.
+So one can think of the two lines in the middle region as the even- and odd-numbered particles of the lattice.